 She resisted.
 I couldn’t.
-That part of me that materialized from the pit of Sheol the day another glorious woman took the fruit in the Garden seemed too much to resist.
+That part of me that screamed from the pit of Sheol the day another glorious woman took the fruit in the Garden seemed too much to resist.

-It felt like the blood of a thousand spotless lambs couldn’t cover the shame of the words that spilled out from the tip of that writing tool that day.
+It felt like the blood of a thousand spotless lambs couldn’t cover the shame of the words that scripted out from the tip of that writing tool that day.

 But I couldn’t stop myself.
 Those words seemed to be my only hope to save my pride… my dignity… my honor.

 My hands were shaking.
 I could hardly get the words to fall on the parchment.

 “…put Uriah out in front where the fighting is fiercest.”